KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_4.md

 Next we create three functions:

-  1. `getQuiz`
+  1. `getQuiz` -
-      C reates the trivia URL to use and stores that into a variable.
-Then makes a call to that URL using the `fetch` package, gets the response in JSON (JavaScript Object Notation) format, and sends that result to get reformatted into the response format that we want to use for our quiz.
+      * Calls the function that creates the trivia URL to use and stores that into a variable.
+      * Makes a request to that URL using the [`node-fetch` package](https://www.npmjs.com/package/node-fetch)
+      * Gets the response in JSON (JavaScript Object Notation) format
+      * Sends that result to change the data format into the response format that we want to use for our quiz.

   2. `getTriviaURL` -
       First logs data to the console: